neoforge-dev/starter/memory-bank/active-context.md

 6. **Integration with Component Mock Utilities**: We need to integrate our DOM mock utilities with our component mock utilities for a more comprehensive testing solution.

 7. **Context Window Management**: Managing the context window efficiently when working with LLMs, ensuring that only the most relevant information is included and avoiding filling the context window with unnecessary details.

+8. **Asynchronous Test Timing**: Many tests involve asynchronous operations, which can lead to race conditions and flaky tests.
+We need to ensure that our tests properly wait for asynchronous operations to complete before making assertions.

+9. **ESM URL Scheme Errors in Backup Directories**: There are still ESM URL scheme errors in test files located in the tests/ and tests-backup/ directories.
+While these are not critical for the main application, they do cause the overall test suite to fail.

+10. **Memory Monitor Visual Tests**: The memory-monitor.visual.test.js file has 3 failing tests related to leak detection and expanded state.
+These tests require a deeper understanding of the component's implementation to fix properly.

 ## Recent Insights